-Q: I’ve heard a lot about the benefits of developing trust in negotiation and experienced some of them myself.
-But in my negotiations, I find myself struggling with the question of how trusting to be.
+We hear a lot about the benefits of telling the truth in negotiations.
+But some negotiators find themselves struggling with the question of how trusting to be.
 Is there a benefit to mistrust in negotiation?
-Should I always aim to be as trusting as possible?
+Should you always assume your counterpart is telling the truth?

 In negotiation, our outcomes depend in large part on our ability to persuade and bond with our counterparts.
 It may come as no surprise, then, that interpersonal factors such as trust, liking, and rapport are associated with more favorable outcomes, particularly when parties have the potential to create new sources of value.
 Building trust and a positive relationship with the other side often improves information sharing, which is arguably the most effective means of securing mutually beneficial settlements.

 However, there is a downside to experiencing trust in negotiation: A sense of trust leads us to accept information at face value.
 Feelings of mistrust in negotiation, by contrast, alert us to consider how reality might differ from what meets the eye.

 In the context of decision making, research by Ruth Mayo and Dana Alfasi (of the Hebrew University of Jerusalem), and Norbert Schwarz (of the University of Southern California at Los Angeles) found that distrust shifts individuals’ reasoning strategies.
 In one study, they found that participants who were naturally less trusting than others were more likely to select evidence that they expected to be contrary to their assumptions—a strategy known as negative hypothesis testing—as compared with participants who were naturally more trusting.
 In another study, some participants were made to feel distrust toward others by looking at a distrust-eliciting face (such as a picture of someone with narrowed eyes).
 These participants were three times as likely as participants exposed to a trust-eliciting face (a picture of someone with wide-open eyes, etc.) to engage in negative hypothesis testing.